platvampb/react-tutorial/README.md

 To understand how this file works for NPM, read the official [manual](https://docs.npmjs.com/getting-started/using-a-package.json).

-**action** Having this file allows quickly setup of a development environment by simply entering this command into a terminal window:`npm install`.
+**Action** Having this file allows quickly setup of a development environment by simply entering this command into a terminal window:`npm install`.
 This will install all the dependencies you need for this step.

 ### webpack.conig.json
 This file is a configuration file used by Webpack.